 How to Apply

-The application process is currently open, and will close when spots are filled or by July 1, 2021.
+The application process is currently open, and will close when spots are filled.
+We strongly encourage students to get their applications in by June 1, 2021.
 A committee of writers will review every application.
 Students will be accepted on the merit of their writing sample and on the degree to which they might benefit from attending the workshop.
 Admissions are rolling, and early application is highly recommended.
 We will strive to notify applicants as soon as possible regarding their application status.

 Please make sure you include the following items with your application:

 Writing sample (see below)

 Application fee of $25 (non-refundable)

 Writing Sample: Please paste your writing sample at the bottom of the application.
 Include genre and length.
 Writing sample must be under 3,000 words.
 The sample does not need to be a complete piece.

 Participants may elect to pay in two installments: Half ($750) upon acceptance, with the other half due by May 1.